-DFC (Devolved Formula Capital) - This represents funding from the ESFA to cover the maintenance and purchase of the Academy Trust's assets.

-DFC transferred on Conversion - This represents the devolved formula capital money that was left unspent upon transfer into the Academy Trust.
+DFC (Devolved Formula Capital) - This represents funding from the ESFA to cover the maintenance and purchase of the Academy Trust's assets and the devolved formula capital money that was left unspent upon transfer into the Academy Trust.
 It will be used to cover the maintenance and purchases of Fixed Assets.